 When you are shopping for a DJ you want to get your money's worth.
 You also want to make sure that all your questions are answered and that you have been properly informed.
 Below is a list of questions that have either been asked of me, or that you should ask your potential DJ before you hire them.
 Even if you decide not to use my services, I do want you to have a successful and memorable wedding day!

 "Will you be our DJ or will someone else"?

 This is one of the most important questions to ask, and exactly the reason I downsized in 2014 to just one mobile unit.
 Anyone can play music, but having the knowledge of the music and how things should go at a wedding are far more important than being able to push play.
 Getting involved with the guests and keeping you on track are also important.
 I heard for years that the guys working for me were "Okay, but they just weren't you" so I just decided to do all shows myself.
 I know of another big name company from Ames where the owner is a great DJ, but "if you don't get him, it's just not the same" With Sound Extremes, you always get the owner, and I take pride in my reputation as a great DJ.

 "Can we come to an event to hear/see the DJ perform"?

 I get asked this a lot and to put it in short, DJ's are employees at private events, and I don't have the right to invite outside guests.
 Imagine if it were your full tuxedo wedding and some guy in ripped shorts came in to hang out with the DJ for a while.
 That certainly wouldn't make you or me look very good.
-On top of that, all weddings are different, from crowd interaction to equipment used to volume levels, etc. You can never be guaranteed the DJ will perform exactly the same at every event and any DJ who treats every event the exact same is not a good DJ.
+On top of that, all weddings are different, from crowd interaction to equipment used to volume levels, etc. You can never be guaranteed the DJ will perform exactly the same at every event, and with that being said, any DJ who treats every event the exact same way is not a good DJ.
 Reading a crowd is something only experience can teach.